Pricing for Routing and Flow-Control in Payment Channel Networks: Simulation Results

 \section{Simulation Results}

-In this section, we show simulation results of the DEBT control protocol $\eqref{eq:algorithm}$ on three different instances of a PCN, illustrating how it performs dynamic routing and flow-control to ensure optimal flows in the long run.
+In this section, we show simulation results of the DEBT control protocol $\eqref{eq:algorithm}$ on four different instances of a PCN, illustrating how it performs dynamic routing and flow-control to ensure optimal flows in the long run.
+The code used to perform these experiments can be found at \url{https://github.com/sankagiri/payment-channel-networks}.